 Database monitoring is the process of measuring and tracking database performance according to key metrics influencing it.
-These metrics are typically monitored in real time, allowing you to identify any issues, or predict any potential issue.
+These metrics are typically monitored in real time, allowing you to identify or predict issues.
 Effective database monitoring also gives you the opportunity to enhance or optimize your database, to augment overall performance.

-To execute an efficient database monitoring strategy, you should be analyzing data across a range of categories, with the intention of minimizing or preventing lags or unavailability.
+To execute an efficient database monitoring strategy, you should analyze data across a range of categories, with the intention of minimizing or preventing lags or unavailability.
 It’s worth noting different types of databases will require different data points to be analyzed.

 Database monitoring tracks the performance of both hardware and software by taking frequent snapshots of performance indicators.
-This allows you to identify any changes, identify bottlenecks, and pinpoint the exact moment at which problems started to occur.
-With this information to hand, you’re then able to rule out potential causes, so you can get to the real root of the issue.
+This allows you to identify any changes, identify bottlenecks, and pinpoint the exact moment problems started to occur.
+With this information in hand, you can then rule out potential causes, so you can get to the real root of the issue.

 Key Advantages of Database Monitoring

 Successful database monitoring is a fundamental contributor to overall business success.
 After all, everyone knows a poor end-user experience results in a loss of customers and money.
 Through the evaluation of user and application activity, monitoring provides you with a complete picture of your database.
 Implementing a robust database monitoring program can result in crucial advantages for your organization.
 These include:

 - A reduction in the time and resources spent hunting down hidden issues in the database and IT infrastructure

 - Ability to troubleshoot performance problems on a proactive basis, before they affect the end user

 - Insights into whether and how performance could be improved

 - Insights into any security flaws